 “Recognition is always best served in public.
 Create a shared space where people can submit positive comments of recognition for others across the organization," says Ganino.

-He's seen companies use rotating screens in common areas; others use a digital tool like Slack to create a #recognitionwall to share praise, especially if Slack is already used as a company communication channel.
+He's seen companies use a digital tool like Slack to create a #recognitionwall to share praise, especially if Slack is already used as a company communication channel.
+Team newsletters or recap emails can also be utilized to showcase work achievements or even personal wins.

 “The best thing you can do for your people is to tell them how much they matter—to you and the company," adds Ehm.
 And that brings us to the next pay-it-back idea to keep morale high: the incomparable gift of time.